Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • The loan amount: The amount of money you’ll borrow in your small business loan can vary significantly.
 For example, you could take out a microloan for a few thousand dollars or borrow a much more substantial amount — surpassing $1 million — in a term loan.

-• Interest rates: Generally, small business loan interest rates range from 2 to 8 percent, depending on the lender’s requirements and the borrower’s creditworthiness.
+• Interest rates: Generally, small business loan interest rates range from 6% to 15.5%, depending on the lender’s requirements and the borrower’s creditworthiness.
+To learn more about what rates you can expect right now, check out our guide to business loan interest rates.

 • Additional fees: Beyond the interest rate, most lenders charge other fees, such as: